freqtrade/freqtrade/docs/backtesting.md

 #### Advanced use of timerange

-Doing `--timerange=20190101-` will all available data starting with January 1st, 2019 from your inputdata.
+Using `--timerange=20190101-` will use all available data starting with January 1st, 2019 from your inputdata.
-You can also specify specific dates, or a range span indexed by start and stop.
+You can also specify particular dates or a range span indexed by start and stop.

 The full timerange specification: